There are many restrictions when it comes to CBD marketing.

 When you’re ready, you can click “Find Opportunities”.

 Here’s what you’re going to see next:

-In a few minutes, Respona will return with the exact number of opportunities that were successfully assigned with a contact person/s, the number of opportunities that Respona failed to assign a contact person to, as well as the number of credits this job has cost you.
+In a few minutes, Respona will return with the exact number of opportunities that were successfully assigned with a contact person/s, along with the number of opportunities that Respona failed to assign a contact person to.

-As you can see, six of the opportunities we’ve chosen when we started our campaign have been assigned with a contact person.
+As you can see, ten of the thirteen opportunities we’ve chosen when we started our campaign have been assigned with a contact person.